 Through the Harris Theater Presents series, the Theater has hosted the biggest names from around the globe, including Daniel Barenboim, Mikhail Baryshnikov, the New York City Ballet, Paris Opéra Ballet, San Francisco Ballet, Stephen Sondheim and Pinchas Zukerman.

-In the midst of its milestone 10th season, the Harris Theater for Music and Dance heads into the new year with can't-miss performances in early 2014:
+In the midst of its milestone 10th Anniversary Season, the Harris Theater for Music and Dance fills the calendar with can't-miss performances in 2014 and 2015.
+Browse the highlights below and get the complete calendar at harristheaterchicago.org

 The Harris Theater plays a vital role to the Chicago performing arts scene, partnering with not-for-profit music and dance organizations to provide the resources—as well as its incredible performance space—necessary to achieve artistic growth and success.